-Where a pupil is on the SEND register, in receipt of High Needs Funding and/or an Education Health and Care Plan, a decision will be made as to whether a short-term Personalised Learning Plan is required or whether using the outcomes on the EHCP is appropriate.
+Where a pupil is on the SEND register, in receipt of High Needs Funding and/or an Education Health and Care Plan, a decision will be made as to whether a short-term Pupil Passport is required or whether using the outcomes on the EHCP is appropriate.

-Our approach to PLPs is as follows.
-Our PLPs:
+Our approach to Pupil Passports is as follows.
+Our Pupil Passports:

 - are a planning, teaching and reviewing tool which enables us to focus on particular areas of development for pupils with special educational needs.
-They are seen as working document which can be constantly assessed, refined and amended. - will only record that which is additional to or different from the differentiated curriculum plan which is in place as part of provision for all children.
-Targets will specifically address the areas in which a child is having difficulty with learning. - will be accessible to all those involved in their implementation pupils should have an understanding and "ownership of the targets". - will be based on informed assessment and may include the input of outside agencies. - will be time-limited at (least) termly review. - will have a maximum of four short / medium term SMART targets set for or by the pupil. - will specify how often the target(s) will be covered. - will state what the learner is going to learn not what the teacher is going to teach and will be clear about what the pupil should be able to do at the end of the given period.
+They are seen as working document which can be constantly assessed, refined and amended. - will record that which is additional to or different from the differentiated curriculum plan which is in place as part of provision for all children.
+Targets will specifically address the areas in which a child is having difficulty with learning. - will be accessible to all those involved in their implementation pupils should have an understanding and "ownership of the targets". - will be based on informed assessment and may include the input of outside agencies. - will be time-limited at (least) termly review. - will have a maximum of four short / medium term SMART targets set for or by the pupil. - will state what the learner is going to learn not what the teacher is going to teach and will be clear about what the pupil should be able to do at the end of the given period.

-Targets for a PLP will be arrived at through some or all of the following:
+Pupil Passports will be arrived at through some or all of the following: